VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 {{< attribution >}}Photo by [cece kun](https://unsplash.com/@kucee){{< /attribution >}}

-I have a pen-display, but, I don't art much, so I asked some other artists: What bothers them in tablets:
+I have a pen-display, but, I don't make art much, so I asked some other artists: What bothers them in tablets:

 * Latency/Lag (Drawing lags motion)
 * "Pen and drawing not aligned" (Glass thickness)